 Two decades later, she has been featured in numerous high-profile roles on both the silver and small screen.
-She has produced staged and film projects, formed a nonprofit, spoken at illustrious events and sang beside Broadway legends.
+She has produced staged and film projects, formed a thriving nonprofit, spoken at illustrious events and sang beside Broadway legends.

 As an actress Brianna has been in more than 20 features, ranging from big budget films to indie productions that she co-produced herself.

 On the small screen, Brianna has appeared in more than 30 different television shows, exhibiting her range in both comedy and drama.
-She is most often recognized for her work opposite Claire Danes on the Emmy-award winning series “Homeland” on Showtime, as the “love to hate” villain Dr. Lisa Niles on ABC’s Emmy-award winning “General Hospital,” and as a series regular on Marc Cherry’s hit dramedy “Devious Maids.”
-As an actress, Brianna has been nominated for the Indie Series Award for Best Supporting Actress in a Comedy for “Adults Only,” and was nominated for Best Actress by Edgmar Film Festival for “The Encounter.”
-Brianna won the Long Island International Film Expo for Best Actress, as well an Honorable Mention at the Toronto COMMFest for her work in “The Encounter.”
-In the spring of 2013, People’s Special Edition 50th Anniversary of “General Hospital,” Soaps in Depth, and Soap Opera Digest all named Brianna one of the best villains in the show’s 50-year history.
-In 2015 Brianna’s role on “Graceland” was nominated for a PRISM award for her accurate portrayal of substance abuse.
-And in 2016 she was nominated for her Best Lead Actress in a Drama by Indie Series Award for her role on “Eastsiders”.
+She is most often recognized for her work opposite Claire Danes on the Emmy-award winning series Homeland on Showtime, as the “love to hate” villain Dr. Lisa Niles on ABC’s Emmy-award winning General Hospital, and as a series regular on Marc Cherry’s dramedy Devious Maids.
+As an actress, Brianna has been nominated for the Indie Series Award for Best Supporting Actress in a Comedy for Adults Only, was nominated for Best Actress by Edgmar Film Festival, Toronto COMMFest, and won Best Actress at Long Island International Film Expo for her work in The Encounter.
+In the spring of 2013, People’s Special Edition 50th Anniversary of General Hospital, Soaps in Depth, and Soap Opera Digest all named Brianna one of the best villains in the show’s 50-year history.
+In 2015 Brianna’s role on Graceland was nominated for a PRISM award for her accurate portrayal of substance abuse.
+And in 2016 she was nominated for Best Lead Actress in a Drama by Indie Series Award for her role in the Eastsiders.